BigBlueHat/couchmail.py/README.md

     $ pip install -r requirements.txt

-#### IMAP via easyimap.py

-`import.py` uses IMAP to connect to the mail server.
-See the Context.IO option below for something more...resilient.
+#### Setup Apache CouchDB or Cloudant

+Publishing the Design Doc / CouchApp to CouchDB is handled by a `gulp` script, so it's as easy as...

-    $ cp config.sample.ini account-name.ini
+    $ cp config.json.sample config.json
-    $ # customize the new .ini file
+    $ # customize the config.json file
+    $ npm install
-    $ python import.py account-name.ini
+    $ gulp

 #### [Context.IO](http://context.io/)